What to Know About Respiratory Syncytial Virus (RSV)

 Is Respiratory Syncytial Virus (RSV) Contagious?

 Respiratory syncytial virus is highly contagious and is spread from person to person.
 When someone with the virus coughs, sneezes, or even talks, the virus present in their saliva droplets or mucus spreads.

 How Does Respiratory Syncytial Virus (RSV) Spread?

-An individual can catch RSV by close contact with an infected person, and because the virus can live on hard surfaces or objects (such as doorknobs, countertops, or tabletops), infection can happen when someone touches an object contaminated by an infected person and then touches his or her mouth, nose, or eyes without first washing his or her hands.
+An individual can catch RSV by close contact with an infected person, and because the virus can live on hard surfaces or objects (such as doorknobs, countertops, or tabletops), an infection can happen when someone touches an object contaminated by an infected person and then touches his or her mouth, nose, or eyes without first washing his or her hands.
 Transmission of RSV can also happen if an adult kisses an infected child on the face.

 New research has also found RSV may be transmitted from a pregnant mother to the fetus.
 The virus appears to be able to spread from the respiratory tract of the mother across the placenta into the lungs and bronchioles of the fetus.
 RSV may be present in the lungs after birth and could be responsible for some cases of asthma.

 How Long Is Someone With Respiratory Syncytial Virus (RSV) Contagious?

-People with RSV are usually contagious for three to eight days.
+People with RSV are usually contagious for 3-8 days.

 What Is the Incubation Period for Respiratory Syncytial Virus (RSV)?

 An incubation period refers to how long it takes from when someone is first exposed to RSV until symptoms appear.
-The incubation period for RSV is two to eight days, but the illness usually begins four to six days after exposure to the virus.
+The incubation period for RSV is 2-8 days, but the illness usually begins 4-6 days after exposure to the virus.

 What Are Symptoms and Signs of Respiratory Syncytial Virus (RSV)?